Jin Shrines 晉祠https://architecturasinica.org/place/000048

 - Lat.
 37.708727° Long.
 112.434575°

-The “Jin Shrines” or the “Memorial Shrines of Jin” are a group of ritual structures located at the site of the Jin Springs (晉源), approximately 25 kilometers southwest of modern Taiyuan, the capital of Shanxi province.
+The “Jin Shrines” which might also be translated the “Memorial Shrines of Jin” are a group of ritual structures located at the site of the Jin Springs (晉源), approximately 25 kilometers southwest of modern Taiyuan, the capital of Shanxi province.
 The site contains in excess of thirty worship halls, pavilions, stages, and building complexes dating from the Song dynasty through the twentieth century.
 Although most late imperial and modern sources regard the site as being dedicated to the ancestral spirits of the Western Zhou state of Tang 唐 (later called Jin 晉), Miller suggests that the complex is best understood as a small "sacred site," whose primary importance to the local community was the natural spring and the goddess associated with its life-giving water.
 In so doing she proposes that the organization of the structures within the larger walled complex favored the topography of the site, with the primary temple buildings facing the canals which fed the local irrigation system.
-Topographical (aka fengshui) considerations often override rigid cardinal/southward orientation at sacred sites across China, including Mount Wutai (home of the bodhisattva Manjusri) and Mount Heng (the northern of the Five Marchmounts 五嶽), located further north in Shanxi.
+Topographical (or fengshui 風水) considerations often override rigid cardinal/southward orientation at sacred sites across China, including Mount Wutai 五台山 (home of the bodhisattva Manjusri) and Mount Heng 恆山 (the northern of the Five Marchmounts 五嶽), located further north in Shanxi province.

 The oldest building at the site, the Sage Mother Hall, is dedicated to the goddess of the Jin Springs.
 The hall was likely rebuilt after an earthquake in 1038, and inscriptions found at the site indicate that the structure was in its current form by at least 1087.
 The goddess was officially canonized as the Sage Mother of Manifest Aid 昭濟聖母 by the Song Court in 1077 CE, a title that was changed to Spirit of the Jin Springs 晉源之神 in 1370, at the beginning of the Ming dynasty.
-Archaeological and epigraphical documentation of the development of the site in the 16th century suggests that by the end of the Ming dynasty, officials believed it better for the people to worship the water goddess as Yi Jiang.
-Yi Jiang was the daughter of the famous general Jiang Ziya (11th cen.
-BCE; also Jiang Taigong), the wife of King Wu of Zhou, and the mother of Shu Yu of Tang.
+Archaeological and epigraphical documentation of the development of the site in the 16th century suggests that, by the end of the Ming dynasty, officials believed it better for the people to worship the water goddess as the historical figure Yi Jiang 邑姜.
+Yi Jiang was the daughter of the famous general Jiang Ziya 姜子牙 (11th cen.
+BCE; aka Jiang Taigong 姜太公), the wife of King Wu of Zhou 周武王 (d.
+1043 BCE (?)), and mother of Shu Yu of Tang.
 Evidently a dual spring-goddess/historical-figure identy was not inconsistent with the beliefs of the Confucianized elite.1

 Any information without attribution has been created following the Syriaca.org editorial guidelines.

-- 1 MILLER, The Divine Nature of Power: Chinese Ritual Architecture at the Sacred Site of Jinci
+- 1 MILLER.
+2007.
+The Divine Nature of Power: Chinese Ritual Architecture at the Sacred Site of Jinci

 How to Cite This Entry